steno-aarhus/legliv/README.md

-# TODO: Write your project abbreviated title and full title here.
+# legliv: *Substitution of red meat with legumes and risk of primary liver cancer in UK Biobank participants: A prospective cohort study*

 -   Protocol:
     [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.11670569.svg)](https://doi.org/10.5281/zenodo.11670569)
 -   Preprint:
     [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.12666778.svg)](https://doi.org/10.5281/zenodo.12666778)

-With this project, We will statistically model replacement of red meat consumption with legumes in relation to incident primary liver cancer and assess whether the association is mediated through non-alcoholic fatty liver disease (NAFLD).
+With this project, we will statistically model replacement of red meat consumption with legumes in relation to incident primary liver cancer and assess whether the association is mediated through non-alcoholic fatty liver disease (NAFLD).

+This research project uses the UK Biobank Resource under Application Number 81520.

 # Installing and setting up the project